The Book of Mormon Musical—How Much Is Correct?

 Ancient Jews built boats and sailed to America

 The Book of Mormon includes multiple accounts of people who built boats or ships and traveled to the Americas.
-This includes the account where Nephi is commanded to build a ship to carry his family across the ocean (1 Nephi 17:7–8).
+This includes the account where the prophet Nephi is commanded to build a ship to carry his family across the ocean (1 Nephi 17:7–8).

 God will punish you for stealing a glazed donut at age five

-Members of the Church believe children are innocent and not capable of sin.
+Latter-day Saints believe children are innocent and not capable of sin.
 Even a child who steals a donut, and then lies about it, is still innocent.

 All-American church with an all-American prophet